fieryhenry/tbcms/README.md

 reject the official server responses from PONOS.

 However, I did still manage to do all of that, but the game refused to upload the save data to the game servers.
-It starts the request to an aws url but it aborts immediately after.
+It does a request to an aws server but it aborts immediately after.
 I couldn't have changed the url of the server it uploads to to my own server because the url is from a response of another request with a signature that I don't know how to generate.
-I gave up on this method after that.

 Another problem is that if you have a request with more than one slash in the same place, serveo.net will respond with a 301 Moved Permanently and redirect to the url with only one slash.
 But if the original request was a POST request, the method will change to GET and break the request.
 If it instead used a 308 Permanent Redirect then it would keep the method as POST and it would work.
+When downloading save data, PONOS accidentally has 2 slashes in the same place.
 I don't know how to fix this.

 I know that this is not a Flask issue because Flask responds correctly with a